NCSS Management Profiles

 Director, Communications & Marketing

-Pearlyn holds a Bachelor of Arts from NUS and a Master of Mass Communication from the Wee Kim Wee School of Communication and Information, NTU.
-She was conferred the Nanyang Alumni Achievement Award by NTU in 2020.
+Pearlyn holds a Bachelor of Arts from NUS and a Master of Mass Communication from the Wee Kim Wee School of Communication and Information (WKWSCI), NTU.
+She also completed the Communications for Public Policy Delivery Executive Programme at the Lee Kuan Yew School of Public Policy, NUS.
+She was awarded the WKWSCI Impact Award in 2019 and conferred the Nanyang Alumni Achievement award by NTU in 2020.

 Ms Jestine Choo